Eduardonms/Case_Management_System_Backend/README.md

-# Case management system made in Spring
+# Case Management System made in Spring
-## Used by our Jaxsons REST API
+## Published as REST API by our [Jaxson Project](https://github.com/peferb/jaxson/blob/master/README.md)

 ####Made to demonstrate the following techniques:
   + Security by Token based authentication